Guus Hiddink: Early club career

-Having honed his coaching skills as an assistant manager, Hiddink took over the managerial role at PSV Eindhoven in March 1987 after also holding the assistant manager position for the club from 1983 to March 1987.
-Hiddink took over in March 1987, whilst the team was trailing by three points behind Ajax with ten matches remaining in the league.
+Hiddink honed his coaching skills as assistant manager at PSV Eindhoven from 1983 until he was appointed manager there in March 1987.
+When he took command, the club was three points behind Ajax in the league, with ten matches remaining.
 PSV, however, managed to win the championship six points ahead of Ajax.

 It was at PSV where he led the team to its first ever European Cup triumph in 1988 (and The Treble), affirming the Eindhoven club's ranking as one of the three giants of Dutch football, alongside rivals Ajax and Feyenoord.
-He also won three Eredivisie titles with the club in between 1987 and 1990.
+He also won three Eredivisie titles with the club between 1987 and 1990.
 "Hiddink will never take all the credit for himself, he will also involve his staff in it.
 That adds to the strong sense of unity.
 Hiddink has final responsibility, but always shares it with the team around him.
-He is a real team player," said Berry van Aerle, who was coached by Hiddink in two separate periods with PSV.
+He is a real team player", said Berry van Aerle, who was coached by Hiddink in two separate periods with PSV.

-Overall Hiddink's PSV side won three consecutive Eredivisie titles, three consecutive KNVB Cups and the European Cup in the historic Treble-winning season of 1987–88.
+Overall, Hiddink's PSV side won three consecutive Eredivisie titles, three consecutive KNVB Cups and the European Cup in the historic Treble-winning season of 1987–88.

 Hiddink also had a coaching stint at Turkish club Fenerbahçe in 1990, but was dismissed after one year, later joining Spanish giants Valencia.

 Netherlands national team

 Hiddink faced his biggest managerial challenge when he took over the reins of the Netherlands national team on 1 January 1995, where he took charge of a team of talented individuals continually racked by internal arguments and disputes.
 His usual 4–4–2 tactic of deploying wingers backed-up by central midfielders resulted in goals from defensive midfielders such as Philip Cocu and Edgar Davids.
-Hiddink took a firm approach to the team, an example of which was demonstrated at UEFA Euro 1996 when Edgar Davids was sent home after an argument with Hiddink.The team finished in the quarter-finals during UEFA Euro 1996.
+Hiddink took a firm approach to the team, an example of which was demonstrated at UEFA Euro 1996 when Edgar Davids was sent home after an argument with Hiddink.
+The team reached the quarter-finals of that tournament.

 He was able to prevent further internal conflict in the 1998 FIFA World Cup where his team played some of the more entertaining football in that tournament.
-The team beat Argentina in the quarter-finals 2–1, then suffered a defeat at the hands of Brazil on penalties in the semi-final -- later finishing fourth.
+The team beat Argentina in the quarter-finals 2–1, then suffered a defeat at the hands of Brazil on penalties in the semi-final—later finishing fourth.
 This loss signalled an end of another era for Hiddink, as he resigned as Netherlands national coach soon after, where he was then appointed manager of Spanish giants Real Madrid.